tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 sudo snap remove s1panel
 ```
 > [!NOTE]
-> The disk monitoring (sensor/space.js) will not work inside the snap at this time.
+> For disk space monitoring, please check the s1panel log after restarting the service.
+You will find the lsblk output there, which you can use to determine the mappings between the Snap and the host system.

 ## Dependencies